ubiquity/ubiquibot/README.md

 ## How it works

-Bounty bot is built using the [probot](https://probot.github.io/) framework so initially the bot is a github app.
+Task bot is built using the [probot](https://probot.github.io/) framework so initially the bot is a github app.
 But thanks to the [probot/adapter-github-actions](https://github.com/probot/adapter-github-actions) you can also use the bot as a github action.

-You can use the bounty bot as a [github app](https://github.com/marketplace/ubiquibot).
+You can use the task bot as a [github app](https://github.com/marketplace/ubiquibot).

 When using as a github app the flow is the following:

-1. Bounty bot is added to a repository as a github app
+1. Task bot is added to a repository as a github app
 2. You run the bot "backend" (for example on your local machine)
 3. Some event happens in a repository and the bot should react somehow (for example: on adding a time label to an issue the bot should add a price label)
 4. Event details are sent to your deployed bot instance (to a webhook URL that was set in github app's settings)